eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/grpc_service_generation/create_server.md

 ## App configuration

-In the `AppManifest.json` file you need to specify which interfaces your server will provide.
+In the `AppManifest.json` you need to specify that your server will provide the interfaces defined in the proto file.
 If it require access to signals in Databroker it must also be specified.
-In this case it declares to implement everything from the Seats service defined in `seats.proto` and that it needs write access to the VSS signal `Vehicle.Cabin.Seat.Row1.DriverSide.Position`.
+In this example the server declares to provide the interfaces from the Seats service defined in `seats.proto` and that it needs write access to the VSS signal `Vehicle.Cabin.Seat.Row1.DriverSide.Position`.

 ```json